Raghav-Gupta2406/llm-capstone-proj/README.md

 I planned to execute these steps to complete my project:

-- [DONE] Step 1: Set up the project environment, create a new folder, configure the virtual environment, and install all required dependencies (LangChain, LangGraph, ChromaDB, OpenAI, etc.).
+- [DONE] Step 1: I started by creating a new project folder and setting up a virtual environment so everything stays clean and organized.
+Then I installed all the required libraries like LangChain, LangGraph, ChromaDB, and OpenAI.
+This gave me the base setup needed to start building the project.

-- [DONE] Step 2: I prepared the dining hall menu data by creating a structured menu.json file containing all five meals of our college (breakfast, lunch, evening snacks, dinner, midnight mess).
+- [DONE] Step 2: In this step, I created a structured menu.json file containing all five meal slots from my college mess.
+I made sure the data was clean and consistent so it could be easily processed by my retriever later.
+This became the main dataset for my project.
-- [DONE] Step 3: I built the Retrieval-Augmented Generation (RAG) pipeline.
-Loaded the menu data, generated embeddings, and created a Chroma vector store inside retriever.py file.
+- [DONE] Step 3: Here, I loaded the menu data, generated embeddings using OpenAI, and stored them in a Chroma vector database.
+I then created a retriever that searches the mess menu semantically, so the system can understand natural questions like “What’s for dinner?”.
+This forms the core of the RAG pipeline.
+- [DONE] Step 4: I wrote a prompt template that guides the LLM on how to use the retrieved context and answer the user properly.
+This step helped me control the response format and avoid unnecessary or incorrect output.
+It made the system more reliable and readable.
 - ...
 - [TODO] Step n involves blah blah